cudoventures/cudos-network-docs/src/README.md

 # Welcome to the Cudos Network Documentation

 The Cudos Network is a special-purpose blockchain designed to provide high-performance, trustless, and permissionless cloud computing for all.

 This site contains technical resources for the Cudos Network and associated tooling.
-The links in the sidebar point to user documentation for various guides, help and support for interacting with the network.
+Please follow the links to explore user documentation for various guides, help and support for interacting with the network.

-# Getting Started

 <a href="/learn/" rel="some text">![](./learn.png)</a>
 <a href="/build/" rel="some text">![](./build.png)</a>